Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Acknowledgments

 \section{Acknowledgments}

 The authors would like to warmly thank Lamis Al Sheikh for the extensive discussions and for her generous sharing of ideas.
-We would like to thank also Marcus Ansorg, Piotr Bizo\'n, Anne-Sophie Bonnet-BenDhia, Valentin Boyanov, Lucas Chesnel, Edgar Gasper\'\i n, Christophe Hazard, Maryna Kachanovska, Badri Krishnan, Rodrigo P. Macedo, Oscar Meneses-Rojas, Zo\"\i s Moitier, Daniel Pook-Kolb, Andrzej Rostworowski, Juan A. Valiente-Kroon, Corentin Vitel, Claude Warnick and An\i l Zengin\u{o}glu for enriching discussions.
+We acknowledge the organisers of the ``Infinity on a Gridshell'' workshop held in Copenhagen, 10-13 July 2023, where part of the material contained in this manuscript was presented.
+We would like to thank also Marcus Ansorg, Piotr Bizo\'n, Anne-Sophie Bonnet-BenDhia, Valentin Boyanov, Javier Carballo, Lucas Chesnel, Edgar Gasper\'\i n, Christophe Hazard, Maryna Kachanovska, Badri Krishnan, Rodrigo P. Macedo, Oscar Meneses-Rojas, Zo\"\i s Moitier, Christiana Pantelidou, Daniel Pook-Kolb, Adam Pound, Andrzej Rostworowski, Juan A. Valiente-Kroon, Corentin Vitel, Claude Warnick, Benjamin Withers and An\i l Zengin\u{o}glu for enriching discussions.
 We acknowledge support from the PO FEDER-FSE Bourgogne 2014/2020 program and the EIPHI Graduate School (contract ANR-17-EURE-0002) as part of the ISA 2019 project.
-We also thank the ``Investissements d'Avenir'' program through project ISITE-BFC (ANR-15-IDEX-03), the ANR ``Quantum Fields interacting with Geometry'' (QFG) project (ANR-20-CE40-0018-02), and the Spanish FIS2017-86497-C2-1 project (with FEDER contribution).
+We also thank the project QuanTEdu-France (22-CMAS-0001), the ``Investissements d'Avenir'' program through project ISITE-BFC (ANR-15-IDEX-03), the ANR ``Quantum Fields interacting with Geometry'' (QFG) project (ANR-20-CE40-0018-02), and the Spanish FIS2017-86497-C2-1 project (with FEDER contribution).